smaswin21/agents-backend/README.md

 # agents-backend

-A small backend for the Agent-007 project — provides the house agent, API routers, DB models and an LLM integration.
+A  backend for the project which provides the house agent, API routers, DB models and an LLM integration.

 This repository contains the server-side code used by the agent suite.
 The main app lives in the `backend/` folder.